Goal III: Taking on the World: Cast

 Becker and Lewis were the only returning members from the predecessors.
 Unlike the previous films where the sports sequences featured real players, the film solely features stock footage with no cameo appearances.

 Production

 Shooting took place in Nottingham over five weeks in October 2007.

 Critical response

 In his review for the website Shadows on the Wall, Rich Cline gave the film 2 out of 5 stars and wrote: "The conclusion of the officially sanctioned Fifa trilogy oddly shifts the attention away from the central character Santi to focus on two English players instead.
 The result is watchable and lively, but still a bit corny".

-Disappointed by this film, fans of the series asked for a remake.
+Disappointed by this film, some fans of the series asked for a remake.